muharamdani/poe/README.md

 If you don't want stream responses, you can change the `stream_response` variable in the `config.json` file to `false`.

 ## TODO List
-- [ ] Add support for get chat history
-- [ ] Add support for delete message
+- [ ] Find another temp mail service for login automation

 ## Notes
 - Since I have to work on this project in my free time, I can't guarantee that I will be able to update this project frequently.